bodemann/everdoadd/README.md

 ### Precompiled binaries

-You find precompiled versions for Linux, Windows and macOS [here](todo) Copy the executable to a directory in your `PATH`.
+You find precompiled versions for Linux, Windows and macOS [here](todo) Copy the executable to a directory in your `PATH` and rename it to `ea`.

 ### Building from source